 Although Andrew Luck may seem injury prone, if he does make it through and play this season in top form, the Colts could really stand a good chance of winning the Super Bowl.
 This is especially true when one takes into account that the team’s defensive rookies have also been playing very well, meaning that the team could possibly have an incredible year on both fronts.

 We wouldn’t fault anyone who chooses to place a future bet on the Colts.
 The team seems as if it is rising and if Luck is at top form, the team is sure to do well this season.
 That said, we would wait a bit before placing it.
-US bettors should make sure that they are betting on a team led by Luck and not by Jacoby Brissett or any other replacement.
+US bettors should make sure that they are betting on an NFL team led by Luck and not by Jacoby Brissett or any other replacement.